amulchapla/GenAI-LLMapps-lifecycle-workshop/AzureAISearch-VectorSearch/README.md

 You can use the provided test data or bring your own data.

 ## Lab Implementation
-Follow step-by-step instructions provided in the lab guide (AzureAISearch-Create Hybrid Search with vector search.pdf) to implement the lab scenario.
+Follow step-by-step instructions provided in the lab guide (AzureAISearch-CreateHybridSearch-with-VectorSearch.pdf) to implement the lab scenario.